• Skip to primary navigation

 A saucepan containing blended butternut squash, cream, garlic and cheese.

-Preparing a butternut squash
+Preparing a Butternut Squash

-I know they look a bit intimidating, especially if you have not chopped one up before, but it is actually pretty easy.
 First you want to chop off the top and bottom ends of the squash, so that both ends are flat.

 Slice it in half around the middle and using a heavy duty peeler or knife, peel off the skin in downwards strokes.
 You want to peel until you see orange flesh (no green lines left).

 Once you have peeled both halves, slice the flatter half in two to reveal the seeds.
 Take a spoon and scoop out the seeds (keep them to roast too – great as a snack).
-Chop the butternut squash in to cubes.
+Chop the butternut squash into cubes.

 Read a full guide on How To Peel And Cut A Butternut Squash which takes you through the process step by step.